The application period for the Bachelorseminar Accounting is from 29.09.2023 (0:00) to 19.10.2023 (23:59).

 - A letter of application with information on motivation and previous subject-related knowledge (max.
 1 page A4).

 - A current transcript of records (studis Auszug).

 The number of participants accepted to take part in the Bachelorseminar Accounting is limited.
 The selection of participants is based on the courses attended at the chair and the letter of application.
 Applicants will receive information on admission or rejection by e-mail after the application deadline.

 A detailed presentation of the individual seminar topics takes place in the introductory session.
 Please read and consider provided documents on seminar topics and further announcements in the corresponding Digicampus group.
 The assignment of topics will take place directly after the introductory session.

 The application form is only available during the application period.

 If you are outside this period, an error message will appear.

 The Bachelorseminar Accounting is suitable for bachelor students of the Finance, Accounting, Controlling & Taxation cluster and for bachelor students of the GBM and ReWi programs.
 It is recommended to take the seminar in the third year of study.
 In particular, prior attendance of the course "Bilanzierung III" is recommended.

 The seminar requirements consist of the preparation of a term paper as well as an interim and a final presentation of results.
 In the interim presentation, students present the planned structure of their term papers to the other seminar participants.
-After submission of the term papers (usually before Christmas), students present the final results and key take aways of their work.
+After submission of the term papers (usually shortly before or after Christmas break), students present the final results and key take aways of their work (usually timely after the break).
 Interim and final presentations will take place on blocked dates.